ammaarM/ammaarM.github.io/README.md

 ## Customising
 - Update your name, links, and hero copy in `index.html`.
 - Swap icons or skills in the Skills grid and tweak theme colours in `styles.css`.
+Official SVG logos live in `assets/icons/`.
 - Adjust project filters or fallbacks in `script.js`.

 ## GitHub Pages